-7g.
+7G.
 BOUNDARY STRUCTURES

 - Evidence and analysis will have identified the character and materials used for traditional property boundary structures and associated pedestrian and vehicular gates.
-This evidence should be referenced for new structures which should be locally distinctive - Hedge planting with picket or cleft chestut post and rail fencing (in line with a landscape strategy), may be an appropriate boundary treatment for rear or side gardens.
-Boundaries abutting public or semi-public spaces should be made from locally appropriate brick or stone and allow gaps for suitable wildlife movement.
+This evidence should be referenced for new structures which should be locally distinctive. - Hedge planting with picket or cleft chestut post and rail fencing (in line with a landscape strategy), may be an appropriate boundary treatment for rear or side gardens.
+Boundaries abutting public or semi-public spaces should be made from locally appropriate brick or stone.
+All boundary structures should allow gaps for wildlife movement where possible.
 Larch lap or similar fence panels will not be appropriate in the public realm.